Where and How to Recycle or Dispose of Christmas Trees in Delaware after Christmas

 period.
 Please make sure trees are out for collection each week by

 Monday at 7:00 in the morning.
 No trees will be collected after

 tree collection.
-If you need to dispose of your tree after January
+If you need to dispose of your tree after these dates, please

 click here for yard waste drop-off sites in New Castle